Our Verdict

 Ease of Installation - Belt

-The belt pathway is color-coded, with built-in belt lock-off but no tensioner.
-The belt pathway is easy to access and maintain but is slightly less open than competitors.
+The belt pathway is color-coded, with a built-in belt lock-off but no tensioner.
+The belt pathway is easy to access and maintain, but is slightly less open than competitors.
 Even if you can't fit your hand in the path, you can pass it to your other hand on the opposite side.
-We had to sit on the base or put a knee on it to get enough pressure to tighten the belt, likely because there is no tensioner, so it is on the installation to provide the pressure.
+We had to sit on the base or put a knee on it to get enough pressure to tighten the belt, likely because there is no tensioner.
 Luckily, the base has a relatively flat surface for comfortably placing a knee.
-The lock-off also feels a little too far back on the base, and it wasn't a natural feel to get the belt to it.
+The lock-off feels a little too far back on the base, and it didn't feel natural getting the belt to it.
+Once installed, it passes the wiggle test, and while not as tight as we'd like, it feels stable in both the sedan and small SUV test cars.

 Ease of Installation - w/o the Base